On the equivalence of all models for $(\infty,2)$-categories

-Our goal in this subsection is to prove the following: \begin{prop}[Lifting natural transformations] Let \(p\colon X \rightarrow Y\) be a weak fibration of scaled simplicial sets and let \(A \subseteq B\) an inclusion of simplicial sets.
+Our goal in this subsection is to prove the following: \begin{prop}[Lifting natural transformations] Let \(p\colon X \rightarrow Y\) be a weak fibration of scaled simplicial sets which detects thin triangles and let \(A \subseteq B\) be an inclusion of scaled simplicial sets.
 Consider a lifting problem of the form